Psychoanalytic Insights into Social, Political, and Organizational Dynamics

 PART IV: The Followers of Trump

 Howard F. Stein is an organizational, applied, psychoanalytic, and medical anthropologist, psychohistorian, organizational consultant, and poet.
 He is Professor Emeritus of Family and Preventive Medicine at the University of Oklahoma Health Sciences Center in Oklahoma City, Oklahoma, where he taught for nearly 35 years.
-He facilitated the American Indian Diabetes Prevention Center’s meetings from 2012-2017.
+He facilitated the American Indian Diabetes Prevention Center’s meetings from 2012 to 2017.
 He is a long-time member of the International Psychohistorical Association.